China's cyber watchdog spells out development strategies for tech giants | Business

 China's cyber watchdog spells out development strategies for tech giants

+Investors have been watching closely for clues on whether the worst is over, given how the crackdown has roiled global markets and technology stocks over the past year.
 The CAC quoted Tencent founder and CEO Pony Ma as saying that he had organised a "study of the symposium" for the social media and gaming giant while Qihoo 360 Technology Co Ltd chairman Zhou Hongyi said it had established "clear coordinates".
-Alibaba CEO Daniel Zhang told the CAC it will improve its strategy to better serve its platform users while ByteDance China chairman Zhang Lidong was quoted as saying it will "proactively" shift its business focus and goals, in order to actively crack global markets and compete with mutinationals.

 - Country: